ROGR3/Kohut/Readme.md

 npm i -g kohut
 ```

+Otherwise download the binary from [Github Releases](https://github.com/Borecjeborec1/Kohut/releases).
+Windows, Linux and MacOS are supported.

 #### 4) Running the Kohut
 You are nearly done.
 1 last step to do.
 Open terminal in your folder where you have your git initialized and execute kohut command.
 ```